 We had trouble finding the perfect sofa in the awkward dimensions we needed (and within budget) so we removed the old one and built our own.
 We definitely lucked out by having my mom upholster the cushions.

 There’s extra storage underneath, and I love the narrow sofa table we built behind it.
 We planned to use it for storage but we have to be extra careful trying to get anything in there with the exposed bulbs from the overhead light fixture we built.
 Exposed bulbs are awesome, but you definitely need to be extra careful if you install them in a place with lower ceilings, like an RV.
-Yeah I probably didn’t thing that through, but hey I still love them!
+Yeah, I probably didn’t think that through, but hey I still love them!